 There was more than a sentimental reason to retrieve the roaster.
 This machine isn’t any ordinary coffee roaster.
 It’s a rare and old-fashioned model.
 One that roasts the beans slowly and to perfection.
 Using this old-fashioned roaster gives the coffee a distinct taste.
 It’s simply something that modern roasters can’t replicate.

 Today, the old machine sits in the Café Younes branch in the Hamra neighborhood of Beirut.
 It still roasts the beans that make the coffee in the café.
 It still makes one of the best cups of coffee I’ve ever had.
 If you ever make it to Beirut, I’d recommend you try it, too.

 This story shows the resilience of Lebanon in the face of seemingly endless crises.
 It’s more relevant than ever now that the area around Lebanon is in the midst of a huge crisis.

 Lebanon (in red)

-A bloody conflict has been raging in Syria, Lebanon’s much larger neighbor, for nearly five years.
+A bloody conflict has been raging in Syria, Lebanon’s much larger neighbor, for over five years.
 What started as a local conflict has morphed into a regional and global showdown.
 It’s the most consequential military conflict on the geopolitical chessboard today.

-You have Russia, Iran, Hezbollah and the Iraqi government backing the Assad government in Syria.
-The U.S., Turkey, Saudi Arabia, Qatar and others are backing the Syrian rebels, many of whom have links to Al Qaeda and other extremists.
+You have Russia, Iran, Hezbollah, and the Iraqi government backing the Assad government in Syria.
+The U.S., Turkey, Saudi Arabia, Qatar, and others are backing the Syrian rebels, many of whom have links to Al Qaeda and other extremists.
 The Kurds work with both the American side and the Russian side.